 Days 7-8: The Golden Isles and St. Augustine, FL

-Between Savannah and Florida, a worthwhile detour on this coastal drive is Georgia’s Golden Isles.
-A stop on Jekyll Island is highly recommended to witness the otherworldly beauty of Driftwood Beach, where ancient, salt-bleached trees line the shore.
+Between Savannah and Florida, a worthwhile detour on this southeast road trip is Georgia’s Golden Isles.
+A stop on Jekyll Island is highly recommended to witness the otherworldly beauty of Driftwood Beach, which stands apart from typical east coast beaches due to its dramatic scenery of weathered trees.

 The journey concludes in St. Augustine, the nation’s oldest continuously inhabited European-established settlement.
-Its Spanish colonial heritage provides a stark contrast to the English influences of Charleston and Savannah.
-The formidable Castillo de San Marcos, a 17th-century stone fort, is the city’s centerpiece, while the pedestrian-only St. George Street offers a lively corridor of shops, restaurants, and historic sites.
+Its Spanish colonial heritage provides a stark contrast to Charleston and Savannah, adding variety to your southeast road trip.
+The formidable Castillo de San Marcos is the city’s centerpiece.

 3. The Music and Soul Food Pilgrimage (Nashville, Memphis and New Orleans)

-This journey follows the “Americana Music Triangle,” a pilgrimage through the birthplaces of country, blues, rock ‘n’ roll, and jazz, with a deep focus on the food and culture that grew alongside the music.
+This journey follows the “Americana Music Triangle.”
+It is a pilgrimage through the birthplaces of country, blues, rock ‘n’ roll, and jazz.
 This is the ultimate southeast road trip for music lovers.

 Days 1-3: Nashville, TN – Music City